ahmadajmi/multilingualwithangular/README.md

 <h2 translate="HELLO"></h2>
 ```

-Sometimes we need to know if we have missed some translation ID, angular-translate provides a very good method which is `useMissingTranslationHandlerLog()` which logs warnings into console for any missing translation ID.
-Using this method directly on `$translateProvider` as
+Sometimes we need to know if we have missed some translation ID, `angular-translate` provides a very good method which is `useMissingTranslationHandlerLog()` which logs warnings into console for any missing translation ID.
+Using this method directly on `$translateProvider` as:

 ```
 $translateProvider.useMissingTranslationHandlerLog();
 ```

-##### load translation files asynchronously
+##### Load translation files asynchronously

+Instead of adding translation data for different languages in the config function, there is a better method to load them in an asynchronous and lazy loading.

-Another feature is that we can load our translation files in an asynchronous way Using staticFilesLoader, first we install the extension with bower:
+There are multiple ways to do this, one of them is to use the `angular-translate-loader-static-files` extension, first we need to install the extension with bower:

 ```
 bower install angular-translate-loader-static-files --save